canonical/canonicalwebteam.search/README.md

         site="maas.io/docs",
         template_path="docs/search.html",
         search_engine_id="xxxxxxxxxx", # Optional argument, required by some of our sites request_limit="500/day", # Allows your to configure the limit at which the user will be forbidden to query more.
-Defaults to 2/second, 100/minute, 2000/day
+If omitted defaults to 2/second, 100/minute, 2000/day
     )
 )
 ```